 Foyen visited the Department in 1996.
 Froyen, who is a leading macroeconomics scholar, returned on two more occasions (2004 and 2014), and struck up a productive research agenda with Alfred Guender from the Department.

 2000: Head of Department, Robin Harrison.
-Resignations of Graeme Guthrie, R and L Winkelmann.
-Appointments of Laura Meriluoto MSc (Helsinki) PhD (SFU) to Lecturer and Paul Dalziel PhD (Otago) MCom to Senior Lecturer Promotion of Woodfield to Associate Professor.
+Resignations of Graeme Guthrie, and Rainer Winkelmann.
+Appointments of Laura Meriluoto MSc (Helsinki) PhD (SFU) to Lecturer and Paul Dalziel PhD (Otago) MCom to Senior Lecturer.
+Promotion of Woodfield to Associate Professor.
 Erskine Fellows: Professors Clive W J Granger (San Diego) and R Andrew Muller (McMaster).

 2003: Bonggeum Kim BA MA (Seoul) PhD (Mich) appointed Lecturer, and Stephen Hickson as Senior Tutor.
 Erskine Fellows: Professors Vincent Crawford (San Diego), Roger Farmer (UCLA), Bernard Ruffeux (Grenoble) and Associate Professor Bram C Cadsby (Guelph).

 2005: Prof. John Gibson appointed, and becomes HOD.
 The annual Condliffe Memorial Lecture instituted in honour of John Bell Condliffe, the first professor of economics at Canterbury University College in 1921.
 Inaugural speaker: Jerry Hausman.

 2009: Finance merges with Economics, implying the incorporation to the department staff of Warwick Anderson, Jedrzej Bialkowski, Prof. Glenn Boyle, Abey Gunasekarage and Debra Reed.
 Department permanent staff reaches 23 members, the highest ever.
 Steven Tucker and Maros Servatka co-found the New Zealand Experimental Economics Laboratory (NZEEL).
 Richard Watt promoted to Assoc.
 Professor.

 Clive Granger won the Nobel Prize in Economics in 2003 for his contributions to nonlinear time series analysis in econometrics.
 “Granger causality” is a concept that is used universally in econometric analysis.
 He was visiting the department on the very day that he was informed of being awarded the Nobel prize.
 Granger had his own office in the department, and visited regularly until his unfortunate passing in 2009.